-If you are using EJB3 and mark your class or method @TransactionAttribute(REQUIRES_NEW) then the transaction and persistence context shouldn't be propagated to method calls on this object.
-However as the Seam-managed persistence context is propagated to any component within the conversation, it will be propagated to methods markedREQUIRES_NEW.
+EJB3 your lf vou are using and mark class or method @TransactionAttribute(REQUIRES_NEW) then the transaction and persistence context shouldn't be propagated to method calls on this object.
+However as the Seam-managed persistence context is propagated to any component within the conversation, it will be propagated to methods markedrequires_new.
 Therefore, if you mark a method REQUIRES_NEW then you should access the entity manager using @PersistenceContext.